Getting familiar with the numerous types of Northern hemisphere ducks is crucial for all waterfowl hunters.

 - 2 Final Point

-The Best North American Duck Species to Hunt in North America
+Top 20 Best Ducks to Hunt in North America

 1. Common Merganser

 One duck you’re likely to come across is the Common Merganser when out in the wild hunting.
-Its characterization is by its small size with slim and streamlined body features.
+It is characterized by its small size with slim and streamlined body features.
 On top of that, it has a short beak with a bill that’s hooked with serrated edges.

 Of all duck species, Common Mergansers have a massive affinity for fish.
 They consume a lot of fish as compared to other ducks.
 Unlike their counterparts, their beak design makes it easy to hunt and tear apart flesh.
 But wait, there’s more since they seek other prey in the water, making them rapacious hunters.